About Hope Islands

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-Hope Islands National Park is managed by Queensland Parks Wildlife Service to preserve the highly significant natural and cultural values of the islands while also providing and managing a range of visitor settings.
+Hope Islands National Park (CYPAL) is managed by Queensland Parks Wildlife Service to preserve the highly significant natural and cultural values of the islands while also providing and managing a range of visitor settings.

 The reef and waters surrounding the islands are protected within the Great Barrier Reef World Heritage Area.
 The reef and intertidal area surrounding the islands are managed under the provisions of the Great Barrier Reef Coast Marine Park and the Great Barrier Reef Marine Park.